Jose-Barasa1/ds-final-project/README.md

 ---

 ## Repository (how to access the project)
-1. Clone the repository (replace placeholder with actual repo URL):
+1. Clone the repository :
 ```bash
 git clone  git@github.com:Jose-Barasa1/ds-final-project.git
 cd ds-final-project